Fallout 76 Camping Guide – How to Build, Best Locations

 Pick Steep and Irregular Surfaces

-If you really want to create a hill house or a camp which is multilayered, you can pick a location which is steeper and irregular and build the ultimate mountain camp or hill side camp with many floors to move around in the camp.
+If you really want to create a hill house or a camp that is multilayered, you can pick a location that is steeper and irregular and build the ultimate mountain camp or hillside camp with many floors to move around in the camp.

 Away from Friends

-If you really want to challenge yourself in the wastelands, set up your camp in locations which are far from friends.
-This way your party might cover greater grounds but will be on their own in case an attack happens on any ones camp.
-However, such camps could work as forward operations base in harsh areas or simply a fast travelling location to a far off location.
+If you really want to challenge yourself in the wastelands, set up your camp in locations that are far from friends.
+This way your party might cover greater grounds but will be on their own in case an attack happens on anyone’s camp.
+However, such camps could work as forward operations bases in harsh areas or simply fast-traveling locations to far-off locations.

 Near Valuable Resources